eliasndm/jetbrains-dark-theme/README.md

 # JetBrains Dark Theme

 A Visual Studio Code Theme based on the JetBrains IDE dark theme.
-This theme brings the familiar look and feel of JetBrains' dark color palette.
+This theme brings the familiar look and feel of JetBrains' dark color palette, ideal for working in low-light environments without straining your eyes.

 ![screenshot](https://raw.githubusercontent.com/eliasndm/jetbrains-dark-theme/main/images/workbench_tsx.png)